 In 2010, Argentina became the first country in Latin America to legalise gay marriage, making it the 10th in the world to do so, and the 2nd in the Americas (after Canada).
 It also has progressive laws for adoption, and when the gender identity laws were introduced in 2012, Argentina became the world's most transgender friendly country.
 Another reason we feel Argentina is one of the most gay friendly countries in the world is that in the PewGlobal survey, despite Argentina being a very Catholic country, it scored 74%, one of the highest scores.

 We have always felt welcomed everywhere during our travels in Argentina and love returning here.
-We also love that the government actively supports and funds gay events, in particular the GNetwork360 conference every August, the BADiversa week and the BA Pride in November, which is one of the best prides in Latin America.
+We also love that the government actively supports and funds gay events, in particular the GNetwork360 conference every August and the BA Pride in November, which is one of the best prides in Latin America.

 We love the gay scene of Buenos Aires because of the queer milongas (tango dance halls).
 Most cities in Argentina have a gay scene, such as Mendoza and Córdoba.
 The city of Roasrio is considered the most gay friendly and liberal minded place in Argentina, often leading the way for proactive change.
 Puerto Madryn in Patagonia offers a “Casamiento Express” (Express Marriage) package for gay couples visiting, in which anyone regardless of nationality can get married in just 5 days.